Care Guide

 Watering

-Check the soil — Poke your finger about 2cm into the soil.
+Check the soil first — Poke your finger about 2–3cm into the soil.
 If it's still moist, wait.
 If it's dry, it's time to water.
+This simple check prevents most watering problems.

 Placement

 Where you put a plant matters as much as which plant you choose.
-The right placement can soften a hard corner, frame a entrance, or bring life to an empty shelf.
+The right plant in the right spot can soften a hard corner, frame an entrance, or bring life to an empty shelf.
+Here's what works where.

 Common Issues & Fixes